benchristelcom/benchristelcom.github.io/src/portal.md

 li a:first-of-type {
   text-shadow: 0.03em 0;
   letter-spacing: 0.03em;
 }

-/* this file uses asides to tag items with search keywords */ aside {
-  font-size: 0;
-}

 /* ensure scrollbar tracks are displayed even if the page content